Skip to Content

 Sometimes, I choose to roast my peppers when making this stew.
 Trust me; it hits home differently.
 You can check out my chicken stew recipe to learn how I roast my bell peppers.

 Freezer: This stew also freezes well!
-Be sure to put the leftover in airtight containers, and leave about 1/2″ to 1″ air above the stew to allow it to expand while freezing.
+Be sure to put the leftover in airtight containers, and leave about ½" to 1" of air above the stew to allow it to expand while freezing.
 This beef stew can last up to 3 months in the freezer.

 Note: This recipe was first published in June 2015.
 It was one of the few first recipes I published on the blog!
 I have since re-tested it, so here is the new and improved version, with new photos, clearer instructions, and metric measurements.